 When you pitch to hiring prospects, you can weave some statistics into your presentation to demonstrate and corroborate the impact that excellent employer branding can have on aspects like turnover rates and quality of hire.

 Anonymous case studies from the current customer base are also an excellent way to show prospects the straight influence a powerful employer branding tactic can have – specifically, one owned, monitored, and managed by you.
+The statistics you use will help you elevate sales, to further improve it, you can integrate sales prospecting tools.

 Leverage Stats To Generate High-Value Content

 Generating engaging and compelling content is always an excellent way to pull in and grab the attention of your valuable prospects.
 Consider putting together a formal-looking visual report, whitepaper, or blog post covering multiple statistics and explaining why employer branding is pivotal to a company’s growth and success.
+If you are a multinational company, it is essential to provide content translations to reach more audiences.

 You can leverage this as a way to open up a discussion and provide value to your prospects.
 It is not about asking for something in return but demonstrating yourself as an expert and that you can help them address any employer branding concerns.